fred-love/px-lite/README.md

 # PX-Lite alpha

-PX-Lite aggregates the storage capacity of hard drives on your server and it clusters multiple servers for high availability.
+PX-Lite aggregates the storage capacity of hard drives on your server and clusters multiple servers for high availability.
 As you develop and deploy your apps in containers, use PX-Lite for elastic storage capacity, managed performance, and high availability.

 ### See our quick-start guides on running PX-Lite for scenarios such as:
 -	Hosting WordPress with persistent storage
 -	Scaling a Cassandra database
 -	Running the Docker registry with high availability

 Use our command-line tools to directly manage volumes, such as snapshotting a container’s storage.
 We will add docs to our RESTful interface soon.

 *Stay tuned for updates on PX-Lite and our PX-Enterprise release.*